 It’s estimated that 130 people die from an opioid overdose every day in the United States.
 This prescription medication used to treat pain is highly addictive and has become a national crisis.
-The experienced team at 2nd Chance Treatment Center in Phoenix, Glendale, and Gilbert, Arizona, sees first-hand the effects opioids have on a person’s life and offers an outpatient program to help you get off the addictive drug.
+The experienced team at 2nd Chance Treatment Center in Phoenix, Glendale, Surprise, and Gilbert, Arizona, sees first-hand the effects opioids have on a person’s life and offers an outpatient program to help you get off the addictive drug.
 To get help with your opioid abuse, call the office today or request an appointment online.

 Opioids are a class of pain-relieving medications that interact with the opioid receptors in your brain to muffle pain sensations and release feelings of pleasure.
 Types of opioid medications include:

 When prescribed by your doctor and used for a short period of time, these types of medications are beneficial and safe.
 Unfortunately, due to misinformation from the pharmaceutical companies in the 1990s regarding addiction to these medications, doctors are prescribing opioids at greater rates, leading to the opioid addiction crisis.

 The pleasurable sensation you experience when you take an opioid is why it’s so addictive.
 Over time, your brain begins to crave the sensation, which drives you to compulsive use of the drug.
 Anyone can become addicted to opioids.

 When you’re taking opioids for a medical purpose, you may have a difficult time seeing that you’re addicted.
 Symptoms that may indicate you have a problem, which is medically referred to as opioid use disorder, include:

 Opioid use disorder affects many people.
 But there is help available.
 The experienced team at 2nd Chance Treatment Center specializes in opioid use and addiction and can help you regain control of your life.